UM Science, Technology, Engineering and Math Summer Research Experience for Undergraduates (STEMS REU) Program

 Duration: 10 weeks (40 h/week) of education, networking, and research activities

-Schedule: The program will run from May 29 to August 7, 2018.
-Each student is associated with a specific research project, on which he/she will work closely with the sponsoring faculty and other researchers.
+Schedule: May 24 to August 3, 2021 Each student is associated with a specific research project, on which he/she will work closely with the sponsoring faculty and other researchers.
 In addition, all students will participate in the following activities:

-Mondays (1–2 pm): Lectures on cutting-edge STEM-related topics will be taught by the following faculty:
+Mondays (11am–noon): Lectures on cutting-edge STEM-related topics will be taught by the following faculty:

-- Dr. Wei-Yin Chen (Department of Chemical Engineering)
+- Dr. Nikki Reinemann (Department of Biomedical Engineering)

-- Dr. Jason Paris (Department of BioMolecular Sciences)
+- Dr. Jason Paris (Department of BioMolecular Sciences – Pharmacology)

-- Dr. Cole Stevens (Department of BioMolecular Sciences)
+- Dr. Courtney Roper (Department of BioMolecular Sciences – Pharmacology)

-- Dr. Sudeshna Roy (Department of BioMolecular Sciences)
+- Dr. Sudeshna Roy (Department of BioMolecular Sciences – Medicinal Chemistry)

-- Dr. Robert Doerksen (Department of BioMolecular Sciences)
+- Dr. David Colby (Department of BioMolecular Sciences – Medicinal Chemistry)

-- Dr. Hoang Le (Department of BioMolecular Sciences) (Program Director)
+- Dr. Hoang Le (Department of BioMolecular Sciences – Medicinal Chemistry) (Program Director)

 - Dr. Saumen Chakraborty (Department of Chemistry and Biochemistry)